-Problem Action The application does not launch.
+Problem Action Unable to access the remote client download page.
+Make sure you have installed and configured a web server using configassist.
+If you still cannot access the remote cli download pages, then this problem might be caused by incorrect settings in /etc/environment for the variables WSM_DOC_DIR, WSM_CGI_DIR, and WSM_WS_CMD.
+If these variables were already set before you ran configassic configassist assumes that they are user customizations are does not overwrite them with new values.
+If you are using the HTTP Server, the correct settings are WSM_DOC_DIR=/usr/HTTPServer/htdocs WSM_CGI_DIR=/usr/HTTPServer/cgi-bin WSM_WS_CMD=/usr/HTTPServer/bin/apachectl -restart If the settings are not correct for your web server, delete the above variables from /etc/environment and run configassist again.
+The application does not launch.
 System environmental variables are created or modified during installation.
 Make sure the variables are set by checking the following: On a Windows system, go to the Environment tab in the Control Panel and check that the value of the WSMDIR variable only contains the value of the installation directory.
-For example, this value is the install directory path, similar to the default path of C:\ProgramFiles\websm.
+For example, this value is the install directory path, similar to the default path of C:\Program Files\websm.
 This directory must also be contained within the PATH variable.
 On a Linux system, edit the /etc/profile file so that the WSMDIR variable is set and exported.
-If the WSMDIR variable is set and exported, run the env command to see if the WSMDIR variable is present.
-If it is not, log out and then log in to the system again or refresh your. /etc/profile file in that window.
+If the WSMDIR variable is set and exported.
+If it is not, log out and then log in to the system again or re-source your. /etc/profile file in that window.
 This directory must also be contained within the PATH variable.
 The installation fails.
-The installation could have failed for any of the following reasons:There is not 75 MB of available memory on the default drive.
-There is not 75 MB of available memory on the destination drive.
+The installation could have failed for any of the following reasons: There is not 100 MB of available memory on the default drive.
+There is not 100 MB of available memory on the destination drive.
 The AIX server is not configured correctly to install Remote Client.
-For more information, see Installing Web-based System Manager Remote Client on page 2-6.
+For more information, see Installing Web-based System Manager Remote Client on page 2-7.